 Patient health is complicated, but data processes don’t have to be.
 It is possible to be flexible by using one NLP platform for many uses across your healthcare organization.

 What will you learn?

-During the webinar we will review how NLP can reduce manual effort and provide support accessing Social Determinants of Health data (SDoH) including:
+During the webinar we will review how a flexible, clinical NLP platform can provide an enterprise solution that significantly reduces manual effort and time, and provides support across multiple areas in Healthcare including:

 Who should attend?

 This webinar will be of interest to senior data, quality, innovation, analytics, technology and informatics leaders and stakeholders looking at using data driven approaches to improve patient health and care delivery.